The densest subgraph problem in sparse random graphs: Proof of Theorem 2

-In particular, there is a deterministic vanishing sequence $\varepsilon_1,\e_2,\ldots$ along which the convergence holds almost surely.
-This almost-sure convergence automatically extends from the root to all vertices, since \emph{everything shows up at the root} of a unimodular random network \cite[Lemma 2.3]{AldLyo07}.
-Therefore, $\TT$ satisfies almost-surely the assumption of Proposition \ref{pr:cavity}.
-Consequently, the marks $\xi (i,j) := [1-\f^{-1}_{\TT_{i\to j}}(t)]^1_0$ satisfy (\ref{eq:cavity}) almost-surely, and
+In particular, there is a deterministic vanishing sequence $\varepsilon _1,\varepsilon_2,\ldots$ along which the convergence holds almost surely.
+This almost-sure convergence automatically extends from the root to all vertices, since under a unimodular measure $\mu$, \textit{everything shows at the root} \cite{AldLyo07}, Lemma~2.3.
+More precisely,